 4. Keep Your Receipts for an Audit Trail

 While bookkeeping systems don’t rely on receipts to identify transactions, the IRS does require receipts to prove tax deductions.
-In addition to receipts required by the IRS, you should keep track of other source documents to help establish an audit trail for your own problem solving when issues arise.
+In addition, you should keep track of other source documents to help establish an audit trail for your own problem-solving when issues arise.

 An old-fashioned method of keeping receipts is to have a file folder for each vendor where you place paper receipts.
 However, the newer method is to scan receipts and attach an electronic copy of the receipt to the transaction within your bookkeeping software—a nice function that many accounting programs include for free.
-There are also receipt scanner apps that can scan, read, and sort receipts for you.
+Many leading receipt scanner apps can scan, read, and sort receipts for you.

-5. Choose the Best Accounting Software Specifically for Your Business
+6. Choose Accounting Software Specific to Your Business

 - Customize invoices